 The grave of Ellen and Joseph Francis.Source: Find A Grave

 Another 20 years would pass before Sir Joseph Francis would join his wife in eternal rest at Lakewood.
 But he was well-known around the cemetery before he passed away in 1893.
 His obituary indicated that he achieved mild celebrity status for his consistent presence at Lakewood. “…Every summer Mr. Francis visited [his wife’s] grave and placed flowers on the [grave].
 He was a familiar figure at Lakewood, and virtually made his headquarters at the cemetery,” the paper reads.
 But Francis was famous for more than just his frequent visits to Lakewood.
 A look at his tomb reveals a long list of accomplishments: “Joseph Francis, the father and founder of the United States life-saving service, founder of the American Shipwreck society, 1842.
 Inventor of the corrugated metallic life car, lifeboat, etc. Received the thanks of the Forty-ninth congress, honored by the Fiftieth congress for services to humanity.
 Honored, decorated, rewarded and knighted by the crowned heads of Europe.”
-Learn more about Sir Joseph’s Francis’s inventions and Ellen and Joseph’s beautiful love story on our Valentine’s Day blog post.
+Learn more about Sir Joseph’s Francis’s inventions and Ellen and Joseph’s beautiful love story.